motor-js/Insurance-Claims/README.md

-# motor-starter
+# Insurance-Claim-2020 Sample Dashboard

-Starter Qlik Mashup dashboard for the motor library
+Sample web application using the Motor library

 to run: npm run start